The Ausolus Trust

 Based on the foundation's giving patterns, successful applicants likely demonstrate:

-1. Established Track Record: The Trust consistently supports well-established institutions with proven histories of impact, including prestigious colleges, major museums, and prominent historic preservation organizations.
+1. Established Track Record: The Trust consistently supports well-established institutions with proven histories of impact, including prestigious colleges, major museums, and prominent historic preservation organisations.

-2. Northeast Geographic Connection: Strong preference for organizations in Massachusetts, Maine, and New York, with particular emphasis on the Bar Harbor, ME and Boston, MA areas.
+2. Northeast Geographic Connection: Strong preference for organisations in Massachusetts, Maine, and New York, with particular emphasis on the Bar Harbor, ME and Boston, MA areas.

-3. Alignment with Trustee Interests: Given George Putnam III's involvement with the Gloucester Marine Genomics Institute and environmental organizations, marine science and environmental conservation may receive favorable consideration.
+3. Alignment with Trustee Interests: Given George Putnam III's involvement with the Gloucester Marine Genomics Institute and environmental organisations, marine science and environmental conservation may receive favourable consideration.

-4. Institutional Stability: Recipients tend to be financially stable organizations with strong governance and professional management.
+4. Institutional Stability: Recipients tend to be financially stable organisations with strong governance and professional management.

 5. Clear Charitable Purpose: Projects should clearly align with education, culture, historic preservation, environment, or human services.